-The purpose of the advisory groups within MSHA is to have a body of individuals with knowledge and expertise who can advance current practices, update information in a specific area, and delve into concerns to support the members in the field of speech, language, and hearing.
+To have body of individual with knowledge and expertise who can advance current practices, update information in a specific area, and delve into concerns to support members.

-There is a proposal for one more advisory for Audiology.
-Each committee can have subgroups as areas of interest arise.
+Each committee can have subgroups, as areas of interest arise

-The advisory groups are composed of volunteer members who are in good standing and have some knowledge and expertise in the area selected.
+Any MSHA member in good standing who has some knowledge and expertise in the area selected.